-For the purpose of learning the packaging of a Java EE 6 application, we will show how to combine some JSF components, such as Managed Beans and JSF views, with some Enterprise components, such as the EJB singleton, which we formerly introduced in Chapter 3, Configuring Enterprise Services.
+For the purpose of learning the packaging of a Java EE 6 application, we will show how to combine some JBoss JSF components, such as Managed Beans and JSF views, with some Enterprise components, such as the EJB singleton, which we formally introduced in Chapter 3, Configuring Enterprise Services.

 Let’s start by adding a page named